renpy/renpy/sphinx/source/config.rst

     When using a load_save layout, a different default may be used.

-.. var:: config.window_hide_transition = None

-    The transition used by the window hide statement when no transition has been explicitly specified.

 .. var:: config.window_overlay_functions = []

     A list of overlay functions that are only called when the window is shown.

-.. var:: config.window_show_transition = None

-    The transition used by the window show statement when no transition has been explicitly specified.

 Rarely or Internally Used